kaustubhcs/Microgrid/README.md

 1. Applying various control strategies in inverter control.
 2. Droop controllers
 3. Applying game theory in microgrids

+*9th September*

+Work for everyone

+Centralized vs Decentralized
+Advantages and disadvantages of each
+How to achieve it ?
+System model ?

 ~Ahan / ~Ashwin / ~Kaustubh / ~Mohit